ArshadAman/master-django/DailyNotes.md

 ➡️ Efficiency is Key: The logic inside your field's methods runs for every single object instance.
 Any slow operation (like complex encryption or a network call) will create a major bottleneck.
 Keep your custom field logic lean and fast.

 ➡️ Beware of Indexing: You cannot create a useful database index on an encrypted field.
 The data in the database is random, so you can't filter it with a WHERE clause (e.g., ...WHERE secret_content LIKE '%test%').
 You must design your application to only filter on unencrypted, indexable fields.

+## Title: Preventing Chaos: How Django's Transactions Protect Your Data 🛡️
+Let's talk about a critical topic for any application that handles concurrent actions: data integrity.

+Imagine two people trying to withdraw money from the same bank account at the exact same time.
+Without proper protection, both could read the initial balance, both could think the withdrawal is valid, and you could end up with a negative balance.
+This is a race condition.

+Django's solution is a powerful combination of two tools:

+transaction.atomic(): This is an "all or nothing" wrapper.
+It ensures that all database operations within its block either succeed together or fail together.
+If an error occurs, the database is rolled back to its original state, preventing partial, corrupted data.

+select_for_update(): This is the real magic for preventing race conditions.
+It's like giving the first process a key to the bank vault.
+When you write BankAccount.objects.select_for_update().get(pk=1), you're telling the database, "Lock this row.
+Nobody else can touch it until my transaction is completely finished."

+When a second process tries to access that same locked row, it's forced to wait until the first process is done.
+This prevents it from reading stale data and ensures operations happen sequentially, not chaotically.

+Pro-Tips for Scaling 📈
+💡 Keep Transactions Short: A database lock makes other processes wait.
+To maximize performance, keep your atomic blocks as short as possible.
+Do any slow work (like calling an external API) before you start the transaction and acquire the lock.

+💡 Consider Optimistic Locking: The select_for_update() method is "pessimistic" (it locks first).
+For very high-traffic systems, you might look into "optimistic" locking, a pattern where you don't lock but instead check if the data has changed before you save.

+Understanding transactions isn't just a feature—it's a fundamental requirement for building robust, reliable applications.